NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Introduction

 According to \cite{chen2025towards}, Long CoT behaviors manifest in three critical dimensions: \textbf{(1) Deep Reasoning}, requiring logical depth to sustain extended reasoning chains; \textbf{(2) Extensive Exploration}, involving transitions from known to unknown reasoning paths and generation of uncertain or parallel logic; and \textbf{(3) Feasible Reflection}, encompassing self-correction, refinement, and feedback on logical structures.
 To induce such behaviors in LLMs, we seek training corpora that either \textit{demonstrate} these patterns (for imitation-based SFT) or \textit{stimulate} them (for self-learning via RL).

-We identify \textbf{NP-hard (NPH) graph problems} as particularly well-suited for this purpose, owing to the following properties.
-First, NPH graph problems exhibit exponential worst-case complexity, meaning that even small-scale instances can require extremely long reasoning chains—an excellent match for the demands of \textbf{Deep Reasoning}.
-Second, the absence of known polynomial-time solutions forces the model to autonomously explore unknown optimal strategies, fostering \textbf{Extensive Exploration}.
-This extensive exploration is further enriched by the intrinsic complexity of graph problems, which elicits diverse reasoning patterns, including topological analysis, logical deduction, enumeration, precise computation, and case decomposition \cite{Zhang2025Improving}.
-Third, due to the diversity of graph structures and the availability of brute-force algorithms for small-scale NPH graph problems, these tasks enable scalable generation of solution-verifiable synthetic datasets, thereby facilitating \textbf{Feasible Reflection} and enabling large-scale post-training.
-To validate these theoretical advantages, we conduct empirical experiments using QwQ-32B \cite{qwq32b} on small-scale NPH graph problems.
-After applying rejection sampling based on answer correctness, the resulting samples exhibit an \textbf{average length exceeding 11k tokens}—more than \textbf{2.3$\times$ longer} than the widely used high-quality Long CoT dataset s1K \cite{Muennighoff2025Simple}, whose average length is only 4.7k tokens.
-This substantial length difference underscores the potential of NPH graph problems to elicit stronger Long CoT capabilities in LLMs.
+We identify \textbf{NP-hard (NPH) graph problems} as particularly well-suited for this purpose.
+NPH graph problems possess several advantageous properties that align naturally with the core characteristics of Long CoT reasoning—namely, \textbf{Deep Reasoning}, \textbf{Extensive Exploration}, and \textbf{Feasible Reflection}.
+We examine each dimension in turn: \ding{182} \textit{Deep Reasoning.} Due to the exponential worst-case complexity of NP-hard graph problems, their resolution through natural language simulation in Large Language Models (LLMs) may necessitate extensive reasoning chains even for small-scale instances.
+This characteristic renders such problems ideally suited for eliciting deep reasoning. \ding{183} \textit{Extensive Exploration.} The absence of known polynomial-time solutions forces LLMs to autonomously explore unknown optimal strategies, fostering extensive exploration.
+This exploration is further enriched by the intrinsic complexity of graph problems, which elicits diverse reasoning patterns, including topological analysis, logical deduction, enumeration, precise computation, and case decomposition \cite{Zhang2025Improving}. \ding{184} \textit{Feasible Reflection.} Due to the diversity of graph structures and the computational feasibility of exact solvers for small-scale NP-hard problems, these tasks facilitate the scalable synthesis of datasets with verifiable ground truth.
+Consequently, this enables large-scale post-training and provides a robust basis for feasible reflection.
+To empirically validate that NPH graph problems can elicit substantially longer reasoning chains, we apply QwQ-32B \cite{qwq32b} to solve small-scale NPH graph problem instances.
+After rejection sampling based on final answer correctness, the resulting samples exhibit an \textbf{average length exceeding 11k tokens}—more than \textbf{2.3$\times$ longer} than the widely used high-quality Long CoT dataset s1K \cite{Muennighoff2025Simple}, which averages 4.7k tokens.
+This substantial length difference empirically demonstrates the superior potential of NPH graph problems as a source for Long CoT training data.